Girl Scout Gold Award® Highest Award for Girls in Gr. 9-12

 The Girl Scout Gold Award is the highest award that a Girl Scout Senior or Ambassador may earn.
 For many, the leadership skills, organizational skills, and sense of community and commitment that come from "going for the Gold" set the foundation for a lifetime of active citizenship.
 Colleges, employers and the military look favorably upon applicants with this credential.
 Someone once described the Girl Scout Gold Award as being "what you really want to be remembered for" in Girl Scouting.

-Congratulations to Our Gold Award Recipients!
+Congratulations to the 2014 Gold Award Recipients!

 Gold Award Trainings

 Senior and Ambassador Girl Scouts who wish to earn their Gold Award must complete Gold Award Training.
 The training is designed to familiarize girls with the requirements for earning the award and to help prepare them for identifying, developing, and acting on their project ideas.